 The Natural Environment and Rural Communities (NERC) Act 2006 requires government departments to have regard to the purposes of conserving biodiversity.
-This may include enhancing, restoring or protecting a population or a habitat.
-In the Broads the habitats above are recognised under the NERC act as Section 41 / Biodiversity Action Plan (BAP) habitats.
-These areas should be protected and restored, with no loss to development.
+This may include enhancing, restoring or protecting priority species or habitats.
+In the Broads these are recognised under the NERC act as Section 41 / Biodiversity Action Plan (BAP) habitats and species, and they should be protected and restored, with no loss to development.
+The NPPF also seeks to protect the most valued sites of biodiversity interest as well as seeking net gain.